JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ### View Agama Project By Name

 You can get the details of an Agama project deployed in Janssen by the project name.
-Commandline for this operation as below:
+The command line for this operation is as below:

 ```bash title="Sample Command"
 /opt/jans/jans-cli/config-cli.py --operation-id get-agama-prj-by-name \